Shivangi-Pal/Excel_Dashboard_Coffee-Shop-Sales-Analysis-/README.md

 Interactive Dashboards

 Graphs and Charts for data visualization

-📁 Files Included
+Files Included

 Excel Project 1.xlsx: Raw data, cleaned data, pivot dashboards, and visual insights

 Coffee Shop Sales Analysis.pdf: Final exported report for presentation

+Screenshot of dashboard

-🧠 Conclusion
+Conclusion

 The insights from this project can guide strategic decisions in store staffing, product promotions, inventory management, and marketing campaigns—especially focusing on peak hours and best-selling products.